Online safety – real world impact

 Model National Response Framework

 However, as this is an inherently borderless crime, with perpetrators, victims and online platforms all potentially operating in different countries, we have also developed a Global Strategic Response framework, setting out key capabilities to inform transnational collaboration.
-All of these are designed to be tailored and adapted to the particular needs of the user, whether that be a government, International organisation or private sector company.
+All of these are designed to be tailored and adapted to the particular needs of the user, whether that be a government, international organisation or private sector company.

 We are currently embarking on a large-scale project in partnership with UNICEF and the Global Partnership to End Violence Against Children to understand how the Model National Response framework is being used by government members of the Alliance.
 Engaging with 60 governments around the world, we will: